- Course Schedules

 - Students seeking add a non-Stern course should follow the above permission procedures required by each school.

-For non-Stern courses, students should refer to the NYU academic calendar for the last date to add/drop classes, available by visiting https://www.nyu.edu/registrar/calendars/university-academic-calendar.html. consortium registration form.
+Students interested in taking a course at Columbia's Graduate School of Business should fill out the consortium registration form.
 Students should first visit the Stern Doctoral Office for a signature on this form.
 They should then take this form to the Columbia GSB Doctoral Office for a signature.
 They should also obtain the signature of the course instructor.
 Once signed by all parties, completed copies of the form should be returned to both the Stern Doctoral Office and Columbia GSB Doctoral Office.

 Students must simultaneously register at Stern for "PHDC-GB.3301 - PhD Consortium/Columbia" during the semester in which they are taking the Columbia course.